Undergraduate Certificate in Societal Factors in Health and Social Care

 Course content

-• Social Determinants of Health and Well-being
+Social Determinants of Health •

-• Cultural Competence in Health and Social Care
+Health and Social Care Law •

-• Global Perspectives on Health and Social Care Systems
+Health and Social Care Policy and Advocacy

 Assessments